iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

   getuid(), getgid(), setuid(), setgid() are used for this.
 It would be nicer to elevate effective user with geteuid(), getegid(), seteuid(), and setegid() functions.
 These for some reason did not work.
 * List which packages from linux distribution are needed to make this work, at least binutils, lintian.
+* Cosmetic: If extra time, set up override disable lintian warning "dir-or-file-in-opt".
+We need to install application binaries in directory which can be mapped to specific partition, so /usr/local/bin will not do.

 Hints
 ******